 He is a member of the American Wind Energy Association, the AWEA Safety Committee, AWEA Operations & Maintenance Working Group, and the AWEA Education Working Group.
 He also serves as a consultant to the Iowa Wind Energy Association.

 Lecturer of Sustainable Enterprise at Kellogg School of Management, Northwestern University

 Mr. Coyne has gained direct experience in almost every functional area of business organizations and has a varied background across multiple industry sectors.
 With work spanning eighteen countries over 25 years, he has been directly responsible for more than $1.7 billion in assets.
 He is nationally recognized for his work in sustainability, emphasizing corporate strategic opportunities and a for-profit model to enhance the enterprise and community.
 His "Sustainable Strategy" course at the Kellogg School of Management at Northwestern University is at the forefront of new strategic thought in the 21st century business world.

 Mr. Coyne also serves as an adjunct professor at Samford University where he teaches "The Economics of Sustainability" to masters and PhD students in the School of Biology and Environmental Sciences.

 Chairman, Ecologic Analytics

 Mr. Mataczynski has over 25 years of energy and utility industry experience with both large and small companies.
-He has held the position of President and CEO of RES Americas since joining the company at the beginning of 2005.
+Prior to his current position as CEO of Gradient Resources, Mr. Mataczynski was President and CEO of RES Americas.
 Previously, as President and CEO of NRG North America, Mr. Mataczynski led nine regional business units, establishing division-wide standards for safety, operational performance and management reporting.